observablehq/plot/README.md

 Plot.dot(sales, {x: "units", y: "fruit"}).plot()
 ```

-Channel values can also be specified as functions, affording greater flexibility if your data is not structured in a way that is readily visualized, or if you want to visualize computed values.
+While named columns such as the string `"units"` are the most concise, channel values can also be specified as functions for greater flexibility, say to transform data or derive new values for visualization.
 Channel functions are invoked for each datum (*d*) in the data and return the corresponding channel value.
 (This is similar to how D3’s [*selection*.attr](https://github.com/d3/d3-selection/blob/master/README.md#selection_attr) accepts functions, though note that Plot channel functions should return abstract values, not visual values.)

 ```js
 Plot.dot(sales, {x: d => d.units * 1000, y: d => d.fruit}).plot()